-Except (i) for employment relationships between Pharmathene or any of the Pharmathene Subsidiaries and employees of Pharmathene or any of the Pharmathene Subsidiaries otherwise disclosed pursuant to this Agreement, (ii) for remuneration by Pharmathene or any of the Pharmathene Subsidiaries otherwise disclosed pursuant to this Agreement, or (iii) as set forth in Schedule 5.18, (A) neither Pharmathene or any of the Pharmathene Subsidiaries otherwise disclosed pursuant to this Agreement, or (iii) as set forth in Schedule 5.18, (A) neither Pharmathene nor any of the Pharmathene Subsidiaries otherwise, directly or indirectly, purchased, leased or otherwise acquired any property or obtained any services from, or sold, leased or otherwise disclosed of the Pharmathene Subsidiaries (B) neither Pharmathene Subsidiaries (C) no affiliate of Pharmathene Subsidiaries or any of the Pharmathene Subsidiaries or any of the Pharmathene Subsidiaries (C) no affiliate of Pharmathene Subsidiaries; and (D) no part of the property or assets of any affiliate of Pharmathene Subsidiaries; is used by any of Pharmathene or any of the Pharmathene Subsidiaries; is used by any of Pharmathene Subsidiaries in the conduct or operation of its businesses.
-No affiliate of Pharmathene or any of the Pharmathene Subsidiaries is used by any of Pharmathene Subsidiaries owns any business which is a significant competitor of Pharmathene or any of the Pharmathene Subsidiaries.
+Except (i) for employment relationships between Pharmathene or any of the Pharmathene Subsidiaries and employees of Pharmathene or any of the Pharmathene Subsidiaries otherwise disclosed pursuant to this Agreement, (ii) for remuneration by Pharmathene or any of the Pharmathene Subsidiaries otherwise disclosed pursuant to this Agreement, or (iii) as set forth in Schedule 5.18, (A) neither Pharmathene nor any of the Pharmathene Subsidiaries otherwise disclosed pursuant to this Agreement, or (iii) as set forth in Schedule 5.18, (A) neither Pharmathene nor any of the Pharmathene Subsidiaries otherwise, directly or indirectly, purchased, leased or otherwise acquired any property or obtained any services from, or sold, leased or otherwise disposed of any property or furnished any services to any affiliate of Pharmathene or any of the Pharmathene Subsidiaries (B) neither Pharmathene Subsidiaries; (C) no affiliate of Pharmathene Subsidiaries oves any amount to any of the Pharmathene Subsidiaries oves any amount to any of Pharmathene Subsidiaries or any of the Pharmathene Subsidiaries; and (D) no part of the property or assets of any affiliate of Pharmathene Subsidiaries; is used by any of Pharmathene or any of the Pharmathene Subsidiaries in the conduct or operation of its businesses.
+No affiliate of Pharmathene or any of the Pharmathene Subsidiaries owns any business which is a significant competitor of Pharmathene or any of the Pharmathene Subsidiaries.